 Accessories in our homes are like earrings that make a little black dress special.
 Have you thought of art as an accessory that will give your home something unique?
 I’m sharing 7 ideas for using wall treatments in your home decor.

 We usually think of accessories as lamps, pillows, plants, throws, trays, baskets ~ you know anything that can be moved around.
 These ideas for using wall treatments in your home decor will show you what a great accessory art can be.

 I have found that my style has changed over the last few years.
-I have always loved the impressionist genre, but as I get older (yes, that is happening!), I like more simple, colorful, and modern art.
+I have always loved the impressionist genre, but as I get older (yes, that is happening!), I like a more simple, colorful, and modern art.

 I really admire people who have “an eye” for art.
 I’ve come to realize that art doesn’t have to be just art.